-After I took several naps, scratch the hell out of the paint of my night stand and recorded the time I would stare without blinking, it had been only two hours from the beginning of the sentence.
-I was in hell.
+After I took several naps, scratch the hell out of the paint of my night stand and recorded the time I would stare without blinking, only two hours had gone by… I was officially in hell.

-At some point I came across the book shelve, I remember shyly brushing my fingers through the white painted wood and eventually the books, slightly pausing to read the tittles: to kill a mockingbird, the Little Price, Moby Dick, Tom Sawyer, the Adventures of Huckleberry Finn, Kid’s tales, The Lord of the Rings, Little Women… There is a pattern you can picture here.
+At some point, I came across the book shelve, I remember shyly brushing my fingers through the white painted wood and eventually the books, slightly pausing to read the tittles: to kill a mockingbird, the Little Prince, Moby Dick, Tom Sawyer, the Adventures of Huckleberry Finn, Kid’s tales, The Lord of the Rings, Little Women… You can all imagine what happened after.

 I feel the explosion before I hear it, and for one second, I stand in the middle of the square completely immobilized by fear.
 I see people lying on the flour, I hear them screaming at the top of their lungs, running like rats, or dead.
 Let the revolution begin.